10 Simple Ways to Adapt a Climate-Friendly Lifestyle

 It’s not just about surviving the floods, the droughts, and the heatwaves — it’s about learning to live differently so we can still flourish, no matter what the climate throws at us.

-1. Save energy at home
+Save energy at home

 Much of our electricity and heat is powered by coal, oil, and gas.
 Use less energy by reducing your heating and cooling use, switching to LED light bulbs and energy-efficient electric appliances, washing your laundry with cold water, or hanging things to dry instead of using a dryer.
 Get more energy tips for your home here.

-1. Change your home's source of energy.
+Change your home's energy source.

 Consider switching to renewable sources such as wind or solar by installing solar panels on your roof to generate energy for your home.
 This can reduce your carbon footprint by up to 1.5 tons of CO2e per year.